Owner's Authorization Form*

 Downtown Revitalization Tax Exemption Program Bylaw 3746, 2012

-Bylaw Services, which falls under Community Services, is responsible with animal control, bylaw enforcement and complaints and the issuing of business license permits and renewals through business licensing and permits.
+Bylaw Services, which falls under Engineering & Development Services is responsible with animal control, bylaw enforcement and complaints and the issuing of business license permits and renewals through business licensing and permits.
 The City currently employs two staff who oversees this department.

 See Bylaws for information on all City of Cranbrook bylaws.
 Also see eForms for many City related forms, applications and information packages.

-Animals are taken to the East Kootenay SPCA and can be claimed after impound fees are paid at City Hall during the week or at Community Services at Western Financial Place on Saturdays and Sundays from 1pm to 4pm.
+Animals are taken to the East Kootenay SPCA and can be claimed after impound fees are paid at City Hall.

 Animals still unclaimed after 5 days are transferred to the care of the East Kootenay SPCA.